Introduction

 4. Automate Document Filing

-With intelligent automation in dMACQ DMS+, uploaded documents are auto-categorized and filed into pre-defined folders based on metadata or form inputs.
+With intelligent automation in DMS+, uploaded documents are automatically categorized and filed into predefined folders based on metadata or form inputs.

 For instance: